fpbfabio/newsgroups1000s/readme.md

 2. Clone this repository to a folder in your computer
 3. Run the bash file program.sh passing two parameters the path to the 20000 newsgroups files root folder and the path to the xml files destination folder
 4. Set up a core in Solr with the schema.xml file present in this repository
+5. Post the xml files to that core
+6. Start making searches!